-Posted over 2 years ago.
+Posted almost 3 years ago.
 Visible to the public.

 Some tasks in a web application are better not done live when a user request a page, but in the background.
 Examples are

 - tasks that are not tied to user interaction

 - tasks that can fail, and may need to be retried

 Our two main mechanisms for background processing are

 - Read HowTo: Add Jobs To cron Under Linux or UNIX?

 - Understand how we manage cronjobs with whenever.

 - Find a project that uses whenever.
 Find out what kinds of work is done in those cronjobs.
 Can you find the code?
 The tests?